YetiForceCompany/YetiForceDoc/docs/2-user-guides/03-interface-guide/09-kanban-view/README.md

 ![kanban-view-2](09-kanban-view-2.jpg)

-IfIf more tables have been configured in a given module, they will be visible as tabs.
+If more tables have been configured in a given module, they will be visible as tabs.
 Switch between tabs to view different boards:

 ![kanban-view-3](09-kanban-view-3.jpg)

 ## Moving elements

 To move elements simply drag and drop them by the bottom bar.
-The mouse cursor will change into <i class='fa-solid fa-up-down-left-right'></i>) and allow you to drag the window:
+The mouse cursor will change into <i class='fa-solid fa-up-down-left-right'></i> and allow you to drag the window:

 ![kanban-view-4](09-kanban-view-4.jpg)